stefan-jeitler/change-blog/ReadMe.md

 * Add missing tests
 * Refactor Deployment: use continuous deployment instead of continuous delivery
 * Experimental: re-write the domain in `F#` since it is a better domain language

+## Future Extensions

+### Management Api

-* Build a management api for accounts and users that uses OAuth 2.0
+Build a management api for users and accounts.
+Do not use api key authentication for this api.
+It should be secured by using OAuth2.0 and Microsoft as service provider.

-* Frontend (Needs to be learnt): build an angular app for managing accounts & users and working with releases and changes
+### Frontend (needs to be learnt)

+Create an angular app that is responsible for

+* managing accounts and users
+* working with releases and changes
+* user registration with Microsoft accounts

+### Existing Api

-* Authentication: extend the api to deal with JWT access tokens and the existing api key header
+Extend authentication to deal with JWT access tokens.
+So it can be used with both access tokens and api keys.